COVID-19 impact on building material supply chains

 7. PET core material produces 34% lower carbon dioxide emissions compared with traditional PET foams

 Polyethylene Terephthalate foam cores have a higher temperature resistance, are suitable for thermoforming, and are compatible with various production processes.
 They are made of 100% post-consumer recycled material and can be recycled after usage.
-In the next few years, the usage of PET in the composite industry can be expected to increase.
+In the next few years, the use of PET in the composite industry can be expected to increase.

-8. Total input costs for overall construction increased by 4.9% from November 2017 to November 2018
+8. Total input costs for overall construction increased by 4.9%

 This increase in input costs is attributable to the tariffs placed on steel and aluminum imports.
 Structural metal for nonindustrial buildings increased 13.1%, and aluminum mill shapes increased 5.9%.
 If the U.S. increases or implements new tariffs, it could negatively affect the building materials industry when combined with decreased demand.